Chelyabinsk meteor: Injuries and damage

-The irregular elliptical disk shape/"spread-eagled butterfly" ground blast damage area, produced by the airburst, is a phenomenon first noticed upon studying the other larger airburst event: Tunguska.
+The irregular elliptical shape of the airburst's blast-damage area resembled "the form of a butterfly" facing in the direction of the meteor's motion.
+That characteristic shape was also observed in the larger airburst event at Tunguska in 1908.

 Reactions

 The Chelyabinsk meteor struck without warning.
-Dmitry Medvedev, the Prime Minister of Russia, confirmed a meteor had struck Russia and said it proved that the "entire planet" is vulnerable to meteors and a spaceguard system is needed to protect the planet from similar objects in the future.
+Dmitry Medvedev, the Prime Minister of Russia, confirmed a meteor had struck Russia and said it proved that the entire planet is vulnerable to meteors and a spaceguard system is needed to protect the planet from similar objects in the future.
 Dmitry Rogozin, the deputy prime minister, proposed that there should be an international program that would alert countries to "objects of an extraterrestrial origin", also called potentially hazardous objects.

 Colonel General Nikolay Bogdanov, commander of the Central Military District, created task forces that were directed to the probable impact areas to search for fragments of the asteroid and to monitor the situation.
 Meteorites (fragments) measuring 1 to 5 cm were found 1 km from Chebarkul in the Chelyabinsk region.

-On the day of the impact, Bloomberg News reported that the United Nations Office for Outer Space Affairs had suggested the investigation of creating an "Action Team on Near-Earth Objects", a proposed global asteroid warning network system, due to 's approach.
+On the day of the impact, Bloomberg News reported that the United Nations Office for Outer Space Affairs had suggested the investigation of creating an "Action Team on Near-Earth Objects", a proposed global asteroid warning network system, due to Duende's approach.
 As a result of the impact, two scientists in California proposed directed-energy weapon technology development as a possible means to protect Earth from asteroids.
 Furthermore, the NEOWISE satellite was brought out of hibernation for its second mission extension to scan for near-earth objects.
 Later in 2013, NASA began annual asteroid impact simulation testing.

 Frequency

 It is estimated that the frequency of airbursts from objects 20 m across is about once in every 60 years.
-There have been incidents in the previous century involving a comparable energy yield or higher: the 1908 Tunguska event, and, in 1963 off the coast of the Prince Edward Islands in the Indian Ocean.
+There have been incidents in the previous century involving a comparable energy yield or higher: the 1908 Tunguska event, and, in 1963, off the coast of the Prince Edward Islands in the Indian Ocean.
 Two of those were over unpopulated areas; however, the 1963 event may not have been a meteor.

-Centuries before, the 1490 Ch'ing-yang event, of an unknown magnitude, apparently caused 10,000 deaths.
+Centuries before, the 1490 Qingyang event, of an unknown magnitude, apparently caused 10,000 deaths.
 While modern researchers are skeptical about the 10,000 deaths figure, the 1908 Tunguska event would have been devastating over a highly populous district.